Double-layered vacuum bubbles and cosmological phase transitions: Mechanism for the formation of double-layered bubbles

-In Fig.~\ref{fig:bubble_profile}, we use FindBounce~\cite{Guada:2020xnz} to numerically obtain the critical bubble configurations $\phi_c$ for the three tunneling channels.
-For the $\phi_1 \to \phi_2$ and $\phi_2 \to \phi_3$ cases, the critical radius $R_c$ is defined as the radial position in the numerical profile~\cite{Cutting:2018tjt} \beq \phi_c\left(R_{\mathrm{c}}\right)=\frac{\Delta \phi}{2}, \eeq where $\Delta \phi$ denotes the difference in field value separating the two local minima.
-It is important to note that the critical radius $R_c$ defines the threshold size beyond which a nucleated bubble will grow rather than collapse.
-It is interesting to note that the tunneling rate for $\phi_1 \to \phi_3$ is comparable to that for $\phi_1 \to \phi_2$, owing to the fact that $\Delta V_{12} > \Delta V_{23}$~\cite{Chen:2025ksr}.
+In the thin-wall limit, the threshold size beyond which a nucleated bubble will grow rather than collapse is set by the Lorentzian critical radius $R_0$, which is related to the Euclidean critical radius by $R_0 = \tfrac{2}{3} R_c$.
+It is interesting to note that, for the benchmark parameters chosen in this work, the tunneling rate for $\phi_1 \to \phi_3$ is comparable to that for $\phi_1 \to \phi_2$.
 In Fig.~\ref{fig:bubble_profile}, the red dashed curve represents the critical bubble profile for the $\phi_1 \to \phi_3$ transition.
-This profile can be naturally decomposed into two segments: one corresponding to the $\phi_2 \to \phi_3$ region and the other to the $\phi_1 \to \phi_2$ region, \beq \phi_c=
+This profile can be naturally decomposed into two parts: one corresponding to the $\phi_2 \to \phi_3$ region and the other to the $\phi_1 \to \phi_2$ region, \beq \phi_c=

-\eeq To determine whether different segments of the $\phi_1 \to \phi_3$ critical configuration can grow after nucleation, we compare their characteristic radii with the corresponding critical values $R_c^{12}$ and $R_c^{23}$.
-It can be seen that the critical radius of $\phi_{\mathrm{part2}}$ is equal to $R_{c}^{12}$.
+\eeq To determine whether different parts of the $\phi_1 \to \phi_3$ configuration can grow after nucleation, we compare their characteristic radii with the corresponding Lorentzian critical values $R_0^{12}$ and $R_0^{23}$.
+It can be seen that the radius of $\phi_{\mathrm{part2}}$ is equal to $R_{c}^{12}$.
 As a result, this part of the field configuration can successfully grow once nucleated.
-In contrast, the critical radius of $\phi_{\mathrm{part1}}$ is much smaller than $R_{c}^{23}$, causing this segment of the bubble to collapse.
+In contrast, the radius of $\phi_{\mathrm{part1}}$ is much smaller than $R_{0}^{23}$, causing this part of the bubble to collapse.
 Consequently, the $\phi_1 \to \phi_3$ tunneling process cannot be dynamically distinguished from the $\phi_1 \to \phi_2$ transition.
 In practice, quantum tunneling nucleation effectively produces only $\phi_1 \to \phi_2$ vacuum bubbles in this setup.